 We all know to put our headlights on when it gets dark, but they should also be employed during adverse weather conditions.
 In fact, many states require headlights to be on whenever wipers are in use.
 Studies show that driving with your cars headlights on all the time can reduce fatal frontal crashes by 10%.

 Low beams are more effective in the rain and fog.
 The light from high-beam headlights bounces off water and reflects back at you, further impairing your visibility.
-Remember also to periodically check your headlights.
-A clouded or yellowed appearance can reduce the amount of lighting produced by nearly 80 percent.
-When was the last time you checked your headlights?
-Studies show that driving with your cars headlights on all the time can reduce fatal frontal crashes by ten percent.
+Remember to also periodically check your headlights.
+A clouded or yellowed appearance can reduce the amount of lighting produced by nearly 80%.

 First responders play a vital role in keeping drivers free from harm as well as ensuring that roadways are running as smoothly as possible.
 In order to do their job, they are often forced to work just a few feet away from speeding vehicles.